Top 10 Actors Playing the Phantom

 Fourth in our list is John-Owen Jones, who was chosen to play the Phantom in the West End in 2001.
 Jones is special in that he has performed in the role for longer than any other London Phantom, as he left after nearly four years and 1,400 performances.
 As part of the 25th Anniversary celebrations of the show, Jones performed the title song and The Music of the Night at The Royal Albert Hall performance in October 2011 alongside other past Phantoms.

 3. Gerard Butler

-Hollywood actor Gerard Butler has never portrayed the role of the Phantom on stage, but he was cast in the 2003 film adaptation directed by Joel Schumacher.
+Hollywood actor Gerard Butler’s Phantom is not one portrayed on stage, but he was cast in the 2003 film adaptation directed by Joel Schumacher.
 Although Butler had no previous musical experience, he began to take singing lessons and auditioned for Andrew Lloyd Webber who was impressed by his performance.
 Butler was praised for his role as the iconic masked musician and it brought him recognition in the world of film.

 2. Ramin Karimloo

 Ramin is popular amongst Phantom fans.
 In 2003, he played a different leading role in the West End production of The Phantom of the Opera as he performed as Raoul, and in 2007 he took over as the Phantom and performed during the 21st anniversary in the role.
 Recognised by fans of the musical for bringing a different interpretation of the character to the show, Ramin received a Theatregoers’ Choice Award Nomination for Best Actor in a Take Over Role.